JoergAlthoff/JwaBolus/README.md

 - For example, this can be a mention in the "About" section, splash screen, or help menu.

 See [`gpl-3.0.md`](./gpl-3.0.md) for full license text.

+## Disclaimer

+This app is not a medical device within the meaning of the EU Medical Device Regulation (MDR) and must not be used as a substitute for professional medical advice.
+It is intended solely for personal support and guidance with insulin dosing and nutrition management.

+Use of this app is at your own risk.
+The developer assumes no liability for any direct or indirect damages resulting from the use of this software.

+Always consult a qualified healthcare professional with any questions or concerns regarding your health.

 ## 🚀 Installation